Hybrid Breast Reconstruction

 - 4.9-star average rating over hundreds of reviews for reconstructive and cosmetic surgery.

 Flaps are skin and fat (and rarely, muscle) taken from one area of the body used to replace the breast tissue removed during a mastectomy.
 Flaps can be taken from different areas of the body, depending on where the best donor tissue may be located.
-Dr. Fisher offers the following flap options:
+Austin Plastic & Reconstructive Surgery offers the following flap options:

 - DIEP Flap – fat and skin taken from excess lower abdominal tissue, which creates a flatter abdomen contour